Calcipotriene (On the skin)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have other medical problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have any medical problems.

 - This medicine may make your skin more sensitive to sunlight.
 Wear sunscreen.
 Do not use sunlamps or tanning beds.